-A nearly plane surface will necessarily consist of a multitude of convexities or bulges varying in size and strength, connected by intermediate portions, probably plane surfaces; the whole may be considered as greatly exaggerated in the figure.
-The bulged parts are stronger than the plane flat parts, and it follows that the bending will occur in preference at the plane or weak parts of the plate, precisely as in the injured cane.
+A nearly plane surface will necessarily consist of a multitude of convexities or bulges varying in size and strength, connected by intermediate portions, which may be supposed to be plane surfaces; the whole may be considered as greatly exaggerated in the figure.
+The bulged parts are stronger than the plane flat parts, it follows that the bending will occur in preference at the plane or weak parts of the plate, precisely as in the injured cane.